Start the conversation

 But it's only the beginning.

-Once 2021 rolls around, Money Morning says cybercrime damages will rocket to $6 trillion.
+Once 2021 rolls around, cybercrime damages will rocket to $6 trillion, according to Cybersecurity Ventures.
 The cybersecurity industry is expected to continue growing well into the future.
 In fact, Robinson says it's the type of market that will make many companies and investors incredibly rich.

 And that makes this stock the perfect play during the market downturn as concerns over data security continue to rise.